Coaching Throughout the Year

 The last three weeks of the semester are busy and can be stressful for your student.
 There are final projects to create, final papers to write and the stress of meeting final critiques and deadlines.
 Students say goodbye to new friends they have made over the semester.
 They may also be feeling anxious about first-semester grades.

-- A care package would be great around this time.
+- A care package or simple greeting card would be great around this time.

 Students may return home and spend time with high school friends.
 They may be asking themselves, “To work or not to work?”
 Encourage winter break employment.
 Think about and discuss how rules may change over break for your student and for the whole family.